threesigmaxyz/arc-ts-sdk/CONTRIBUTING.md

 ## License

-By contributing to starkexpress-ts-sdk, you agree that your contributions will be licensed under the MIT License.
+By contributing to arc-ts-sdk, you agree that your contributions will be licensed under the MIT License.

 ## Documentation

-starkexpress-ts-sdk provides complete documentation of all available functions and objects.
+arc-ts-sdk provides complete documentation of all available functions and objects.

 To generate the documentation for a specific branch, run the following command: